MicrosoftDocs/visualstudio-docs/docs/debugger/using-the-parallel-stacks-window.md

 To change the current stack frame, double-click a different method.
 This might also switch the current thread, depending on whether the method you select is part of the current thread or another thread.

-When the **Threads** view graph is too large to fit into the window, a **Bird's Eye View** icon appears in the window.
-You can move the frame in the icon to navigate to different parts of the graph.
+When the **Threads** view graph is too large to fit into the window, a **Bird's Eye View** control appears in the window.
+You can move the frame in the control to navigate to different parts of the graph.

 The following illustration shows one thread that goes from Main to a Managed to Native code transition.
 Six other threads are in the current method.
-One continues to the Thread.Sleep process, and the other continues to Console.WriteLine and then to SyncTextWriter.WriteLine.
+One continues to Thread.Sleep, and another continues to Console.WriteLine and then to SyncTextWriter.WriteLine.

  ![Threads view in Parallel Stacks window](../debugger/media/parallel_stack1.png "Threads view in Parallel Stacks window")